BdR76/CSVLint/docs/readme.md

 ![CSV Lint Convert data dialog](/docs/csvlint_convert_data.png?raw=true "CSV Lint plug-in Convert data dialog")

+Select XML or JSON to convert the data to an XML or JSON dataset.
+The plug-in will automatically apply formatting based on the metadata, as well as applying character escaping where needed for these formats.
+For XML, enter a `Table/tag name` to use as tag name for each record, or leave it empty to use the current filename.

 Select SQL to convert the data to an SQL script to create a database table and inserts all records from the csv datafile into that table.
 The insert statement will be grouped in batches of X lines of csv data, as set by the Batch size number in the plug-in Settings.

-Depending on which database type you select, MySQL, MS-SQL or PostgreSQL, the create table part and the autonumber field `_record_number` will be slightly different.
+Depending on which database type you select, MySQL/MariaDB, MS-SQL or PostgreSQL, the create table part and the autonumber field `_record_number` will be slightly different.
 Enter a table name to use, or leave it empty to use the current filename as table name.

 See below for an example of an SQL insert script the plugin will generate:

     -- -------------------------------------
-    -- CSV Lint plug-in: v0.4.6.8
+    -- CSV Lint plug-in: v0.4.7
     -- File: cardio.txt
     -- SQL type: MySQL
     -- -------------------------------------